burtonjb/EarleyScala/README.md

 * scan: if a is the next symbol in the input stream, for every state in S(k) for the form `X -> A • a B (i)` add `X -> A a • B (i)` to S(k+1)
 * Complete: for every state in S(k) of the form `Y -> A • (i)`, find all states in S(i) of the form `X -> A • Y B (j)` and add `X -> A Y • B (j)` to S(k)

 Duplicates aren't added to the state set.

+### Handling Ɛ productions
+TODO!

 ## Earley Parser
 The recognizer doesn't directly give a parse tree, but the sets produced by the recognizer can be used to construct a parser tree.